 Joy, as defined by the dictionary, is a feeling of great pleasure and happiness.
 Yet, this definition wasn’t helping my understanding of King David’s greater joy than those who have abundant harvests.
 So I looked further.

-To experience joy, I discovered, I needed to understand that joy is actually about who I’m seeking, rather than what I’m seeking.
+To experience greater joy, I discovered, I needed to understand that joy is actually about who I’m seeking, rather than what I’m seeking.

 In this season rife with “abundance” (an excess of gifts, debt, expectations, obligations, and the list goes on), I have the perfect opportunity to refocus, to seek first my Heavenly Father, whose love is sufficient and abundant, far greater than western-culture excess, which pales by comparison.

-Yet how can I have great joy when I am simply unwell again?
+Yet how can I have greater joy when I am simply unwell again?

 My year-long journey in joy has lead me to simple, yet hard choices.

 First, I must be willing to hope.
 This can be a difficult choice, but a single step helps me to take the next and then the next, for hope is a tiny seed that must be nurtured and watered, plus spend lots of time in the Son.